- Planting & Care

-Delicious, exceptionally nutritious, high in bioflavanoids.
-Consider climate suitability, ripening season and fruit size when selecting varieties and include at least two different varieties for cross–pollination and fruiting (any two varieties will do, regardless of ripening time).
-Grow in acidic, well–drained soil.
+Delicious, exceptionally nutritious, and high in bioflavanoids.
+Consider climate suitability, ripening season and fruit size when selecting varieties and include at least two different varieties for cross-pollination and fruiting (any two varieties will do, regardless of ripening time).
+Grow in acidic, well-drained soil.
 Cottonseed meal is an excellent fertilizer for blueberries along with good quality compost and peat moss.

 - Container Compatible

 Cannot ship to the following states: HI, AK, PR, GU, VI

 Dimensions: 14.0"L x 3.0"W x 3.0"H